ornladios/ADIOS2/docs/user_guide/source/components/runtime.rst

 This file contains key-value pairs equivalent to the compile time ``IO::SetParameters`` (``adios2_set_parameter`` in C, Fortran), and ``IO::AddTransport`` (``adios2_set_transport_parameter`` in C, Fortran).

-Each available Engine and Operator should provide a set of available parameters as described in the :ref:`Supported Engines` section.
-Up to version v2.5.0, only the XML format is supported, v2.6.0 and beyond support XML as well as YAML formats.
+Each Engine and Operator must provide a set of available parameters as described in the :ref:`Supported Engines` section.
+Up to version v2.5.0 only XML is supported, v2.6.0 and beyond support XML as well as YAML.

 .. warning::